robinrendle/robinrendle.com/_projects/css-tricks.markdown

 ---
 title: CSS-Tricks
 date: 2015-10-24 11:59:00 -07:00
-dateRange: 2015-2018
+dateRange: January 2015 — Today
 color: "#ff9801"
 subtitle: Writing for the CSS-Tricks community about web design and front-end development.
 extract: 'Since early 2015 I’ve been a regular contributor to [<abbr title=''Cascading style sheets''>CSS</abbr>-Tricks](https://css-tricks.com/), a publication by [Chris Coyier](http://twitter.com/chriscoyier) that sets out to document front-end technology and provide tutorials and links to help developers learn more about the web.
-Over those years I’ve written a number of technical posts and tutorials that explore new browser features and written in-depth articles on the peculiarities of <abbr title=''Cascading style sheets''>CSS</abbr>, JavaScript and HTML.
-It’s been a wonderful opportunity to improve my front-end skills as well as hopefully giving a little back to the community. '
+Over those years I’ve written a number of articles and tutorials that explore new browser features and written in-depth articles on the peculiarities of <abbr title=''Cascading style sheets''>CSS</abbr>, JavaScript and HTML.
+It’s been a wonderful opportunity to improve my front-end and writing skills '
-role: Writing, pitching, and editing contributions.
+role: Writing, pitching, and editing articles and contributions.
 results: 'Growing the newsletter to more than 32,000 subscribers and constantly learning about the latest and greatest in front-end development.